Will Shiba Inu Recover When Bitcoin Recovers?

-Shiba Inu (SHIB) is no longer just another sh*tcoin, some believe.
+Shiba Inu (SHIB) is no longer just another sh*tcoin.
 The token has rallied majorly over the past 24 hours, which has investors once-again wondering whether the dog-inspired cryptocurrency can make a solid long-term recovery.

 Despite being down nearly 85% from its all-time-high back in October last year, SHIB has staged an impressive rally over the past 24 hours, currently up 25% at the time of writing.